Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 Ensure there is no SD card in the Duet itself.
 In order to run in SBC connected mode, the Duet SD card slot must be empty.
 If an SD card is present in the Duet, it will attempt to start in standalone mode.

-# Step 4 - Accessing the SBC through SSH/VNC
+# 5. Accessing the SBC through SSH/VNC

 *Note this is optional if you have a screen and keyboard attached to the SBC*